galaxyproject/galaxy-language-server/client/README.md

 `testExplorer.hideEmptyLog`           | Hide the output channel used to show a test's log when the user clicks on a test whose log is empty
 `testExplorer.hideWhen`               | Hide the Test Explorer when no test adapters have been registered or when no tests have been found by the registered adapters.
 The default is to never hide the Test Explorer (some test adapters only work with this default setting).

-See [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) documentation for the latest changes in configuration.
+See [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) documentation for the latest configuration changes.

 # Features